Amal-JS/SnapStream/README.md

 Hey folks,
-      I am this project is an instagram clone.
+      I am crateing an Instagram clone in this project